 The first democratic club in the northern part of the county was organized last Saturday evening, in McHenry's Hall, Benton.
-The meeting was called to order by County Chairman at Benton we met Dr. C. S. O'Brien, in a very pleasing and effective style.

-J. H. Mercer, in a few well chosen words, outlining the work of the campaign.
+The meeting was called to order by County Chairman J. H. Mercer, in a few well chosen words, outlining the work of the campaign.
 Jno.
-J. McHenry was made ast Sunday in town at his brothers'.
+J. McHenry was made chairman of the meeting and Prof. J.